 The Federal Insecticide, Fungicide and Rodenticide Act of 1972 (FIFRA) required each state to set up a program to certify users of pesticides.
-New Jersey, through the Pesticide Control Program of the New Jersey Department of Environmental Protection, began its certification program in 1975.
-Currently, certification and licensing is administered by the NJDEP Bureau of Licensing and Pesticide Operations.
+New Jersey, through the New Jersey Department of Environmental Protection Pesticide Control Program began its certification program in 1975.
+Currently, certification and licensing is administered by the NJDEP Bureau of Licensing and Registrations.
 The NJDEP’s certification and licensing program is designed to facilitate, demonstrate, and maintain acceptable competency in the safe use of pesticides by certified pesticide applicators in New Jersey.

 Licensed applicators of pesticides are classified as either private or commercial.
 The definition of each is as follows:

 Private Applicator – Any person who uses, or supervises the use, of pesticides for the purpose of raising an agricultural commodity.
 The pesticide use can be on land owned or rented by the applicator or the applicator’s employer.
 Examples of private applicators are dairy farmers, vegetable or fruit growers, greenhouse growers, ranchers, nurserymen, and home gardeners.